Best brunch in Berlin

 What is it?
 Vegan doughnuts dressed to the nines.

 Why go?
-It's no surprise that vegans flock to Berlin, and Brammibal's Donuts makes the pilgrimage all the more feasible.
-Stocked with freshly-coated vegan doughnuts to pair with non-dairy flat whites out of an Insta-friendly pink cup, the shop is a hotspot for Berliners hoping to indulge their sweet tooth, or to snack on a crisp tempeh-bacon bagel.
-Come early: the stock is known to run out by midday.
+It’s no surprise vegans flock to Berlin, and Brammibal’s Donuts makes the pilgrimage all the more worth it.
+Stocked with freshly coated vegan doughnuts to pair with dairy-free flat whites in Insta-friendly pink cups, the three locations are hotspots for Berliners hoping to indulge their sweet tooth or enjoy a just-toasted bagel.
+Come early; the stock is known to run out by midday when it’s sunny.

 What is it?
-Berlin’s taste of the Deep South.
+Berlin’s first taste of soul food.

 Why go?
-Fresh from Knoxville, Tennessee, Craig Vega's bringing the soul back to Berlin.
-His menu at Southern Vittles is a list of heavy hit after heavy hit: fresh hush puppies (small balls of deep-fried cornmeal batter), crisp green tomatoes, and everyone's favourite – fried chicken and waffles.
-The race to make Berlin's best fried chicken is a close on and Southern Vittles' Southern flair pulls a clear victory.
+Fresh from Knoxville, Tennessee, Craig Vega’s bringing the soul back to Berlin.
+His menu at Southern Vittles is a list of heavy hit after heavy hit: delectable hushpuppies, crisp green tomatoes, and everyone’s favorite fried chicken with waffles.
+The race to be Berlin’s best fried chicken is a close one – but Southern Vittles pulls a clear victory.

 What is it?
 Locally renowned hotspot for a hearty Lebanese brunch.

 Why go?
-Berlin's rich with kebab shops and hummus by the ladle, but Lebanese takeaway Azzam gives its competition a run for their money.
-Swing by for a brunch of delicately-seasoned tabouli, the chunky chickpeas of a musabah plate, or the fatteh, where deep-fried pita chips are drizzled with a tangy and sweet mix of cashews, yoghurt, and spices.
+Berlin’s rich with kebab shops and hummus by the ladle, but Lebanese takeaway Azzam gives its competition a run for their money.
+Swing by for a brunch of delicately seasoned tabbouleh, the chunky chickpeas of a musabaha plate, or the fatteh, in which deep-fried pita chips are drizzled with a sweet, tangy mix of cashews, yoghurt, and spices.

 What is it?
 Turkish meats for a savoury treat.

 Why go?
-With plenty of Turkish joints across the city, La Femme stands out as one of Berlin's best.
-Tear into a plate of cheese and condiments with a few fresh simits – circular sesame-seed bread – or try the menemen, a traditional dish of scrambled eggs with any number of toppings from tomato and spinach to olives and garlic sausages.
+With plenty of Turkish joints spread across the city, La Femme stands out as one of Berlin’s best.
+Tear into a plate of cheese and relishes with a few fresh simits – circular sesame-seed breads – or try the menemen, a traditional dish of scrambled eggs with any number of toppings from tomato and spinach to olives and garlic sausages.

 What is it?
-A taste of New York.
+A fine taste of New York.

 Why go?
-Hand-rolled and boiled, the New York-style bagels at Fine Bagels in Friedrichshain are the best and most varied in the city.
-(The menu ranges from classics like sesame, rye and poppy seed to sweet treats like cinnamon sugar and honey oat and more unusual choices like poppy egg and rosemary salt.)
-The shop is also home to one of Berlin's most extensive collection of English-language books for sale, so cosy up in a window seat with a weekend read and be sure to try something from the extensive list of schmears.
+Hand-rolled and boiled, the New York-style bagels at Fine Bagels in Friedrichshain are the best in the city.
+The shop is also home to one of Berlin’s most extensive collection of English-language books for sale, so cosy up in a window seat with a weekend read and be sure to try something from the extensive list of schmears.

 What is it?
 High-end brunch with decadent pastries.

 Why go?
-Styled like a high-end outfitter for weary travellers and traders, Hallesches Haus is home to a menu full of classic scrambles, homemade granola, and decadent pastries done to the nines.
-Fuel up at the Instagram-friendly (think house plants galore!) café before heading across the canal to sightsee around Checkpoint Charlie or down the road to Bergmannstrasse for shopping.
+Styled like a high-end outfittery for weary travellers and traders, Hallesches Haus is home to a menu full of classic scrambles and homemade granola, plus decadent pastries we can’t get enough of.
+Fuel up at the Instagram-friendly café before heading across the canal to sightsee around Checkpoint Charlie or down the road to Bergmannstrasse for shopping.